IOTA (technology): Applications and testbeds

 Announcements of partners were critically received.
 In 2017, IOTA released the data marketplace, a pilot for a market where connected sensors or devices can store, sell or purchase data.
-The data marketplace was received critically by the cryptocurrency community over the extent of the involvement of the participants of the data marketplace, suggesting that "the IOTA Foundation was actively asking publications to use Microsoft’s name following the data marketplace announcement.".
-Izabelle Kaminska criticized a Jaguar press release: "our interpretation is that it's very unlikely Jaguar will be bringing a smart-wallet-enabled marketplace any time soon."
+The data marketplace was received critically by the cryptocurrency community over the extent of the involvement of the participants of the data marketplace, suggesting that "the IOTA Foundation was actively asking publications to use Microsoft's name following the data marketplace announcement.".
+Izabella Kaminska criticized a Jaguar press release: "our interpretation is that it's very unlikely Jaguar will be bringing a smart-wallet-enabled marketplace any time soon."

 Criticism

-IOTA promises to achieve the same benefits that blockchain-based DLTs bring — decentralization, distribution, immutability and trust — but remove the downsides of wasted resources associated with mining as well as transaction costs.
+IOTA promises to achieve the same benefits that blockchain-based DLTs bring — decentralization, distribution, immutability and trust — but removes the downsides of wasted resources associated with mining as well as transaction costs.
 However, several of the design features of IOTA are unusual, and it is unclear whether they work in practice.

 The security of IOTA's consensus mechanism against double-spending attacks is unclear, as long as the network is immature.
 Essentially, in the IoT, with heterogeneous devices having varying levels of low computational power, sufficiently strong computational resources will render the tangle insecure.
 This is a problem in traditional proof-of-work blockchains as well, however, they provide a much greater degree of security through higher fault tolerance and transaction fees.
 At the beginning, when there is a lower number of participants and incoming transactions, a central coordinator is needed to prevent an attack on the IOTA tangle.

-Critics have opposed role of the coordinator for being the single source of consensus in the IOTA network.
+Critics have opposed the role of the coordinator for being the single source of consensus in the IOTA network.
 Polychain Capital founder Olaf Carlson-Wee, says "IOTA is not decentralized, even though IOTA makes that claim, because it has a central "coordinator node" that the network needs to operate.
 If a regulator or a hacker shut down the coordinator node, the network would go down."
 This was demonstrated during the Trinity attack incident, when the IOTA foundation shutdown the coordinator to prevent further thefts.
 Following a discovered vulnerability in October 2017, the IOTA foundation transferred potentially compromised funds to addresses under its control, providing a process for users to later apply to the IOTA Foundation in order to reclaim their funds.

 Additionally, IOTA has seen several network outages as a result of bugs in the coordinator as well as DDoS attacks.
 Early in the seed generator scam, a DDoS network attack distracted IOTA admins, leaving initial thefts undetected.

 In 2020, the IOTA Foundation announced that it would like to operate the network without a coordinator in the future, but implementation of this is still in an early development phase.